top of page

 our possibilities for surviving, evolving and becoming.

-The team explored live motion capture streamed to headset to move a non-humanoid entity in mixed reality
+The team explored live motion capture streamed to headset to move a non-humanoid entity in mixed reality using passthrough mode to three untethered Pico 4s.

-(Wearing a headset you will see both the real world around you and an Augmented Reality layer.
-At certain points, the dancers' movements will move and affect the augmented layers through the use of a motion capture suit).
+will move and affect the augmented layers through the use of a motion capture suit).

-Three dancers and three audience members navigate this space through a structured improvisational score.
+Three dancers and three audience members navigate this space

 What has been created is a three-part experience over 20 minutes